miffili/freeCodeCamp/README.md

 In the beginning of my journey of becoming a programmer, I decided to go through the Front End Developer path of [freeCodeCamp](www.freecodecamp.org).
 Since September 2017 I've been working on the Front End Development Certificate.
-After learning the basics of HTML, CSS & JavaScript as well as jQuery & Bootstrap, I started the Intermediate Section in November 2017 & the Advanced Section in December 2017.
+After learning the basics of HTML, CSS & JavaScript as well as jQuery & Bootstrap, I started the intermediate section in November 2017 & the Advanced Section in December 2017.

 Intermediate Front End Development Projects